 Hedges’ research straddles many fields—in particular those of statistics, sociology, psychology, and educational policy.
 He is best known for his work to develop statistical methods for meta-analysis (a statistical analysis of the results of multiple studies that combines their findings) in the social, medical, and biological sciences.
 It is a key component of evidence-based social research.
 Examples of some his recent studies include: understanding the costs of generating systematic reviews, differences between boys and girls in mental test scores, the black-white gap in achievement test scores, and frameworks for international comparative studies on education.

-Widely published, he has authored or co-authored numerous journal articles and eight books, including the seminal Statistical Methods for Meta-Analysis (with I. Olkin, Elsevier, 1985) and The Handbook of Research Synthesis and Meta-Analysis (with H. Cooper and J. Valentine, Russell Sage, 2019).
+Widely published, he has authored or co-authored numerous journal articles and 13 books, including the seminal Statistical Methods for Meta-Analysis (with I. Olkin, Elsevier, 1985) and The Handbook of Research Synthesis and Meta-Analysis (with H. Cooper and J. Valentine, Russell Sage, 2019).

 He is an elected member of the National Academy of Education and is a fellow of the American Academy of Arts and Sciences, the American Statistical Association, the American Psychological Association, the Association for Psychological Science, and the American Educational Research Association.
 He is also a member of the Society for Research on Educational Effectiveness, which established an annual endowed lecture in his honor.
 He was selected to give the inaugural Hedges Lecture in 2016.
 Hedges was nominated by President Barack Obama to the Board of Directors of the National Board for Education Sciences, was confirmed by the U.S. Senate in June 2012, and was elected Chair of the Board in 2016.
 He was elected "Statistician of the Year" by the Chicago chapter of the American Statistical Association for 2013–14.
 In 2015, he received the Sells Award for lifetime contributions to multivariate research from the Society for Multivariate Experimental Psychology.
 In 2018, he became the third American to be elected an Honorary Member of the European Association of Methodology.

 Training Institute on Randomized Controlled Trials in Education Research.
-Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its tenth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.
+Funded by the U.S. Department of Education's Institute of Education Sciences, this project, now in its fifteenth year, provides an intensive two-week summer institute for research professionals who desire advanced training in the design, conduct, and analysis of large-scale randomized experiments in education.